MrDakhore/Team-Kernel-Apex-2026/README.md

 ##  Quick Start & Execution Sequence
 First make sure you are using Ubuntu 22.04 and have ROS2 Humble installed, if not you check the [documentation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) for installation.
-Similiarly you also need to download and install:
+Similarly you also need to download and install:

 [Ardupilot](https://ardupilot.org/dev/docs/building-setup-linux.html)